hnrkptrsn/FeedBack/README.md

 FeedBack
 ========

-Comments and messages to me or post in my blog.
+Comments and messages to me or posts in my blog.